isavage/wgpihole/README.md

 nano adblock.list
 ```

 The file contains URLs to various blocklist sources that will be automatically loaded by Pi-hole.
+We use blocklists from [Hagezi DNS Blocklists](https://github.com/hagezi/dns-blocklists) which provide comprehensive and well-maintained ad-blocking lists.

 #### WG-Easy Configuration
 - `WGEASY_PASSWORD_HASH`: bcrypt hash for VPN web interface